NervanaSystems/neon/README.md

     cd neon
     make
     . .venv/bin/activate
+    # run an example with the mkl backend (defaults to the cpu backend (non-mkl):
-    neon examples/mnist_mlp.yaml
+    neon examples/mnist_mlp.yaml -b mkl
-    # alternatively, use a script:
+    # alternatively, use a script (defaults to gpu backend if available):
     python examples/mnist_mlp.py
 ```